1cbyc/mailer/README.md

 5. illness identifier

-well, that is by the way.
+well, that is by the way. about this, i really hope people come to this, this is the v2 of this for me, but the v1 for everyone.